-Under the CARES Act, withdrawals of up to $100,000 are permitted without triggering the normal 20% withholding tax and 10% early withdrawal penalty if the participant certifies that either they or a spouse were diagnosed with COVID-19 or have suffered adversity related to the quarantine, a work furlough, or other hardships.
+Under the CARES Act, withdrawals of up to $100,000 are permitted without triggering the normal 20% withholding tax and 10% early withdrawal penalty if participants certify that either they or a spouse were diagnosed with COVID-19 or have suffered adversity related to the quarantine, a work furlough, or other hardships.

 CRDs are driving a huge increase in withdrawals, as April withdrawals (CRDs and in service combined) are more than 200% greater than those taken in March 2020 or in April 2019.
-And as of May 12, the number of CRDs taken in May had already surpassed the number for all of April.
+As of May 12, the number of CRDs taken in that month had already surpassed the number for all of April.

 We also see big changes in participants' investment behavior.
-Sixty-three percent more participants made changes to the types of investments in their 401(k)s this April compared with last April.
-And they're making very different changes this year, with some seeking to capitalize on the down market and others seeking shelter from the volatility.
-The number one investment change this past month was to move out of stable value and into a diversified¹ fund.
+Sixty-three percent more participants made changes to the types of investments in their 401(k)s this April compared with last April, and they're making very different changes this year, with some seeking to capitalize on the down market and others seeking shelter from the volatility.
+The number one investment change this past month was to move out of stable value and into a diversified fund.1

 |Top investment changes in April 2020||Top investment changes in April 2019|

 |1||From stable value/fixed-income funds to diversified funds||1||From diversified funds to stable value/fixed-income funds|

 |2||From diversified funds to stable value/fixed-income funds||2||From equities to diversified funds|

 |4||From diversified funds to target-date funds (TDFs)||4||From diversified funds to TDFs|

 |5||Rediversified their portfolio||5||From diversified funds to equities|